snape43/LAMP2/README.md

 # LAMP2
-Last version of PHP, Mysql
+Last version of PHP, Mysql and dependencies for magento2